grongor/panicwatch/README.md

 Panicwatch won't stand in your way: it won't prevent you from any signal handling/manipulation, other file descriptor magic on your side, or anything that you can think of.
 It is completely transparent to your application.

-Try using it via [grongor/go-bootstrap](https://github.com/grongor/go-bootstrap), which handles all the annoying bootstrapping for you (config, signals, logging, application context, ...).
+Try using it via [grongor/go-bootstrap](https://github.com/grongor/go-bootstrap): a library that handles all the annoying bootstrapping for you (config, signals, logging, application context, ...).

 ```go
 package main